Humoyun209/bookmarks/README.md

+## My Bookmarks with Django 4 ❤️

-### Project for saving bookmarks, which was made with django 4 (The project was made according to the instructions of Antonio Mele's book)
+**Project for saving bookmarks, which was made with django 4 (The project was made according to the instructions of Antonio Mele's book)**

 **To run applications:**